alcabanillas/PacMen/README.md

 ## :dart: About ##

 Little javascript project applying Js basics and DOM manipulation.
-We are creating as many pacman as requested and move all of them independently checking window boundaries and changing the direction if neede
+We are creating as many pacman as requested and move all of them independently checking window boundaries and changing the direction if needed

 ## :sparkles: Features ##